philips-software/spdx-builder/docs/usage_with_tree.md

   group: <index> # Matching group holding the version (defaults to 1)
 ```

-The relationship between packages defaults to dynamically linked.
+The relationship between packages defaults to "dynamically linked".
 This default
 can be overridden for the format, and markers can be used to map a dependency to
-a specific relationship.
+a specific relationship:

 ```yaml
 # Package relation